 Board Member Terms

-Terms ending July 2022: Michael Davenport (Founding Board Member) and Melissa Story (Secretary)
+Terms ending July 2022: Michael Davenport (Founding Board Member)

 Melinda Cummings, J.D.
-(President, Founding Board Member), graduated from Creighton Law School, cum laude, and from Marshall University with a B.A. in Political Science.
+(Vice President Charter School, President Children's School, Founding Board Member), graduated from Creighton Law School, cum laude, and from Marshall University with a B.A. in Political Science.
 She currently works for the federal district court, and she previously worked as an assistant professor at the College of St. Mary in Omaha, Nebraska.
 Prior to that she worked as a litigation attorney at the firm of Schmid Mooney and Frederick in Omaha, Nebraska.
 Melinda was founder, president and vice-president of the Board of Directors for 15 years for the Montessori Parents’ Co-Op for Children, Inc., a preschool and elementary school in Omaha, Nebraska.
 Melinda was also a member of the Gifted and Talented Advisory Committee for the Superintendent of Omaha Public Schools for 6 years.
 Melinda was Vice-Chair and member of the Executive Committee for Dreams of Wilmington and previously served as Secretary and fundraising co-chair.
 She was the President of the Board of Directors for Island Montessori Preschool and Island Montessori Charter School, a member of the Carolina Beach Island Women, and a member of both the Omaha and Nebraska State Bar Associations.

-Kari Namiot (Treasurer) earned a Bachelor of Business Administration degree in Finance from James Madison University in Harrisonburg, VA.
-She has worked for the U.S. General Services Administration since graduating from college and currently manages a $100M IT budget and multiple large scale IT contracts.
+Kari Namiot (Treasurer for Charter & Children's School) earned a Bachelor of Business Administration degree in Finance from James Madison University in Harrisonburg, VA.
+She has worked for the U.S. General Services Administration since 2004 and currently manages a $175M+ IT budget and multiple large scale IT contracts.
 Previously, she worked in strategy management developing and implementing strategic themes, long-term performance goals, and corporate measures while helping to prioritize and align organizational initiatives.
-Kari recently relocated from Northern Virginia with her husband and three young children, choosing Wilmington for its small hometown feel and salty air.
-She is excited to be a part of the Island Montessori family and looks forward to watching her children be inspired to learn and grow every day! email@example.com
+Kari and her husband, Ben, have three children thriving at Island Montessori School.
+In their spare time, they enjoy boating and camping together.

 Michael Stuart Davenport, Esq.
-(Founding Board Member) was born in Stutgardt Germany in 1965, with his father, George’s overseas US Army duties next leaving the family in Fort Jackson, South Carolina, and with his father’s subsequent civil engineering duties then taking the family to Pennsylvania, California, and – ultimately – Wisconsin.
+(Charter & Children's School, Founding Board Member) was born in Stutgardt Germany in 1965, with his father, George’s overseas US Army duties next leaving the family in Fort Jackson, South Carolina, and with his father’s subsequent civil engineering duties then taking the family to Pennsylvania, California, and – ultimately – Wisconsin.
 Michael graduated from Our Lady of Premontre High School in Green Bay, Wisconsin in 1983, then earned an unusual Bachelor of Science degree, in English Literature (with a minor in American History), from the University of Wisconsin at Madison in 1987.
 Michael then attended law school at Southwestern University School of Law (Los Angeles, California), as a Paul Wildman Scholarship Recipient and a member of its Dean’s List.
 Michael received his Juris Doctor in 1991, and spent the next five years practicing law in Beverly Hills, California, as sole litigation associate to 1996’s California Lawyer of the Year Award recipient, Gregory A. Yates.
 Michael then braved the North and South Carolina Bar Exams, and relocated his legal practice and family to the more spacious confines of the Carolinas, spending the next three years at Kaufman & Green, L.L.P., a small, prestigious commercial law firm in Wilmington, North Carolina.
 Michael founded the Law Office of Michael Davenport, PC, in 1999, and so began a personal crusade, waging war on behalf of Davids against Goliaths everywhere.
 Michael has always relished and cherished education (at least since barely finishing high school, and then "getting it").
 He was an active parent-volunteer for Wilmington's flagship charter school, Cape Fear Center For Inquiry from its inception, even helping upfit its makeshift rental quarters in 2000.
 Michael is thrilled at the prospect of his youngest two children having a Charter (Montessori!)
 School education as well, at Island Montessori Charter School.